Nereg/ARKMonitorBot/src/new_version_changelog.md

 Added a check in sendToMe function is bot isn't ready (and won't send anything to me) Tryig to use native C implementation of asyncio instead of nest_asyncio Python one Updated requirements.txt and bot.sql
-External :
+Changed stripVersion to accept and work with bare names External :
 #This is a comment (won't be included in discord patchnotes)
 #Added !campfire command